 We take your privacy and the protection of your personal information seriously.
-We will only store, process and disclose your personal information in accordance with applicable law.
-We will make it clear when we your collect personal information and will explain what we intend to do with it.
+We will only store, process and disclose your personal information in accordance with applicable laws.
+We will make it clear when we collect your personal information and will explain what we intend to do with it.
 We do our best to protect your privacy through the appropriate use of information security measures.
+(Back to Top)

-Atlantic Casualty may collect different information from or about you depending on the manner in which you use our sites or Services.
-For example, we routinely obtain information through applications, forms related to our products or services, from visiting www.AtlanticCasualty.net, and your transactions with us.
-We may obtain such information from our affiliates, third parties or consumer reporting agencies.
+Atlantic Casualty may collect different information from or about you depending on the way you use our sites or Services.
+For example, we routinely obtain information through applications and forms related to our products or Services, from visiting our sites and your transactions with us.
+We may also obtain such information from our affiliates, third parties or consumer reporting agencies.

-The type of information that we collect depends on the Services provided, but may include your name, address, contact information, Social Security number, driver’s license or passport number, credit history, claims history, information to properly investigate and resolve any claims, or billing information.
+The type of information that we collect depends on the Services we are providing to you, but may include your name, address, contact information, Social Security number, driver’s license or passport number, credit history, claims history, information to properly investigate and resolve any claims, or billing information.
 The nature and extent of the information we obtain varies based on the nature of the products and services you receive.

-Atlantic Casualty collects information from various types of individuals in its ordinary course of business: insureds, agents, claimants, employees, vendors, visitors to its websites, etc. The following examples are provided to help you better understand the information we may collect through your use of the sites or in the course of us providing our Services.
+Atlantic Casualty collects information from various types of individuals in its ordinary course of business including, but not limited to insureds, agents, claimants, employees, vendors, and/or visitors to its websites.
+The following are examples to help you better understand the information that we may collect through your use of our sites or in the course of us providing our Services

-- Medical Information includes medical history, current medical condition, etc. We may obtain your Medical Information with your permission, or as otherwise allowed or required by law.
+- Medical Information includes medical history, your current medical condition, etc. We may obtain this information with your permission or as otherwise allowed or required by law.

-- Property Information includes real property, such as acreage, building, home information, alarm systems, geolocation, fixtures, real property records, etc.; and personal property, such as automobile descriptors (VIN number, car type and model, etc), personal property records, etc.
+- Property Information includes real property, such as acreage, building, home information, alarm systems, geolocation, fixtures, real property records; and personal property, such as automobile descriptors (i.e., VIN numbers, car makes and models, etc.), personal property records, etc.

-- Financial Information includes loan numbers, mortgage numbers, bank account information, and payment card details, etc.
+- Financial Information includes loan numbers, mortgage numbers, bank account information, and payment card details.

-- Claims Information including police reports, recorded statements, Insurance Information, etc.
+- Claims Information including police reports, recorded statements, and insurance information.

-- Transaction Information includes details about the products and services you have purchased from us and the corresponding transactions, including your independent agency.
+- Transaction Information includes details about the products and services that you have purchased from us along with any corresponding transactions which includes your independent agency.

-- Technical Information includes internet protocol (IP) address, your login data, time zone setting and location (geocodes), logs, pages visited, pages viewed, events and page loads, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website, etc.
+- Technical Information includes your internet protocol (IP) address, login data (username and password), contact information, time zone setting and locations (geocodes), logs, pages visited and viewed, events and page loads, browser plug-in types and versions, operating system and platform as well as other technology on the devices used to access our sites.

-- Usage Information includes information about how you use our website, products and services.
+- Usage Information includes information about how you utilize our website, products and services.

 - Information Received From Third Parties

-To assist in providing you our Services, including underwriting and servicing your policy, we may obtain nonpublic personal information about you from third parties such as our affiliates, independent insurance agents, governmental agencies, third-party vendors, or consumer reporting agencies.
+To assist in providing you our Services, including underwriting and servicing your policy, we may obtain your personal information from third party organizations such as our affiliates, independent insurance agents, governmental agencies, vendors, or consumer reporting agencies.

 - Collection Of Technical Information And Usage Information

-When you access Atlantic Casualty’ sites, we automatically collect certain information.
-This information may include without limitation: (a) technical information about your computer or wireless device, such as your IP address, geolocation information, device type, operating system type and version, unique device ID, browser, browser language, domain and other systems information or platform types (collectively “Technical Information”); and (b) usage statistics about your interaction with Atlantic Casualty’s sites, including pages accessed, referring website address(es), time spent on pages, pages visited, search queries, click data, date and time and other information regarding your use of Atlantic Casualty’s sites (collectively “Usage Information”).
+When accessing Atlantic Casualty’s sites, information is automatically collected.
+This information may include, without limitation, the following: (a) technical information about your computer or wireless device, such as your IP address, geolocation information, device type, operating system type and version, unique device ID, browser, browser language, domain and other systems information or platform types (collectively “Technical Information”) and (b) usage statistics about your interaction with Atlantic Casualty’s sites, including pages accessed, referring website address(es), time spent on pages, pages visited, queries searched, click data, date and time along with other information regarding your use of Atlantic Casualty’s sites (collectively “Usage Information”).

 - Collection Of Information From Claimants Who Are Not Insureds

-Individuals not insured through Atlantic Casualty might provide personal information when filing a claim with Atlantic Casualty.
-Such personal information could include any of the information listed above.
+Individuals not insured through Atlantic Casualty might provide personal information, either directly or through a third party, when filing a claim the company.
+This information can include any of the information listed above.
+(Back to Top)

 - Providing, Improving And Developing Our Services

-- Reviewing user activity across sites (for example, Atlantic Casualty analyzes trends, user traffic and usage information to determine the performance of content, research reports or events);
+- Reviewing user activity across sites which may include Atlantic Casualty analyzes trends, user traffic and usage information to determine the performance of content, research reports or events

-- Processing or recording payment transactions or money transfers;
+- Processing or recording payment transactions including money transfers

-- Delivering the information and support you request;
+- Delivering the information and support that you request

-- Improving, personalizing and facilitating your use of our Services; and
+- Improving, personalizing and facilitating your use of our Services

-- Measuring, tracking and analyzing trends and usage in connection with your use or the performance of our Services.
+- Measuring, tracking and analyzing trends in connection with your use of our Services

 - Communicating With You About Our Services

-We may use your Contact Information, such as your telephone number and email address, to communicate with you to:
+We may use your Contact Information, such as your telephone number and email address, to communicate the following:

-- Send you information you have requested from us about our Services;
+- Send information that you have requested about our Services

 - Provide updates about your policy and/or claims